-Approved Term Explanation Vulnerability There are multiple forms of vulnerability outlined in the UN Organisation on Drugs and Crime guidance, such as Personal, Situational and Circumstantial vulnerability.
-These vulnerabilities may be pre-existing (e.g. poverty) and therefore increase the risk of exploitation; and vulnerabilities can also be created by the perpetrator (e.g. romantic attachment).
-Women involved in Prostitution 'Women involved in prostitution' is the preferred term used in the Hammersmith & Fulham as this addresses someone's circumstance rather than using a label which puts upon them an identity.
+There are multiple forms of vulnerability outlined in the UN Organisation on Drugs and Crime guidance, such as personal, situational and circumstantial vulnerability.
+These vulnerabilities may be pre-existing (such as poverty) and therefore increase the risk of exploitation; and vulnerabilities can also be created by the perpetrator (such as romantic attachment).

+Women involved in Prostitution

+'Women involved in prostitution' is the preferred term used in the Hammersmith & Fulham as this addresses someone's circumstance rather than using a label which puts upon them an identity.

 There is a reticence to adopt 'women involved in sex work' as in some cases it has led to frontline practitioners overlooking vulnerabilities, risk and exploitation.

-Appendix 3: Key Indicators
+Appendix 3: Key indicators

 Below are some indicators that someone may be experiencing modern slavery.

 It is important to recognise that everyone responds differently and that this list is not exhaustive:

-- Fearful, anxious or distrustful of authorities
+- fearful, anxious or distrustful of authorities

-- Appears malnourished
+- appears malnourished

-- Shows signs of trauma (physical/psychological)
+- shows signs of trauma (physical or psychological)

-- Suffers injuries that may be the result of controlling measures or that have been left untreated
+- suffers injuries that may be the result of controlling measures or that have been left untreated

-- Unfamiliar with local language/context
+- unfamiliar with local language or context

-- Do not know their home or work address
+- do not know their home or work address

-- Has a story that sounds rehearsed
+- has a story that sounds rehearsed

-- Dependency & Presence of a Controller allows others to speak for them when addressed directly
+- dependency and presence of a controller allows others to speak for them when addressed directly

-- Believe they have debt to pay off
+- believe they have debt to pay off

-- Separated from their ID documents
+- separated from their ID documents

-- Do not have any days off or unable to leave their work environment
+- do not have any days off or unable to leave their work environment

-- Has limited/no social interaction
+- has limited or no social interaction

-- Reveals threats have been made against them or their family
+- reveals threats have been made against them or their family

-- Goes missing from home or school
+- goes missing from home or school.